-Why Do Diesel Engines Last Longer Than Gasoline Engines?
+Why Are Diesel Engines More Reliable Than Gasoline Engines?

 What makes diesel engines work so well and last so long?